What is the Rundfunkbeitrag?

-If a shared apartment flatmate is exempt from paying the broadcasting fee, for example, because they are receiving student loans or unemployment benefits, the roommates can’t benefit.
-So if more than one person is registered at the same address, and one flatmate is exempt from paying broadcasting fees, the other must still pay the total amount for the apartment.
+In cases where one flatmate in a shared apartment is exempt due to receiving student loans or unemployment benefits, the benefit does not extend to other flat mates.
+Therefore, if multiple persons are registered at the same address, and one flatmate is exempt, the remaining residents are still responsible for the total apartment fee.
 For married couples, it’s a bit different.
 If one partner is exempt from the broadcasting fee or only pays a reduced price, this privilege extends to their partner.

 Do students need to pay broadcasting fees to the GEZ in Germany?

-How do I register for the Rundfunkbeitrag?
+How do I register with the GEZ to pay the Rundfunkbeitrag?